thinkhero/hcdocs/README.md

 ## Building the site

-To deploy dcrdocs, first build the documentation:
+To deploy hcdocs, first build the documentation:

 ```bash
 $ mkdocs build